 Symptoms and signs of a frozen shoulder include pain, stiffness, and loss of range of motion of the shoulder.
 The shoulder range of motion is limited when either the patient or an examiner attempts to move the joint.
 The shoulder can develop increased pain with use.
 These symptoms can make sleep very uncomfortable.

-The treatment of a frozen shoulder usually requires an aggressive combination of anti-inflammatory medication, cortisone injection(s) into the shoulder, hydrodilatation and manual therapy such osteopathy and physiotherapy.
+The Management of a frozen shoulder usually requires an aggressive combination of anti-inflammatory medication, cortisone injection(s) into the shoulder, hydrodilatation and manual therapy such as osteopathy.

 Regular manual therapy is often essential for recovery and can include ultrasound, electric stimulation, range-of-motion exercises, stretching, ice packs, and eventually strengthening exercises.
 Manual therapy can take weeks to months for recovery, depending on the severity of the scarring of the tissues around the shoulder.